TomTalker/TalknessStore/README.md

 # TalknessStore
-A unistore to be used with Universal-Updater on the Nintendo 3DS.
+- ~~A database of games and applications.~~
+- ~~"TalknessStore.unistore" file to be run though Universal-Updater, which you can download seperately.~~
+- ~~You can ignore the Downloads folder in this repo, it is where the downloads actually are.~~

-DO NOT USE CURRENTLY
+# UNISTORE IS IN EARLY TESTING, DO NOT USE ATM